COVID-19 pandemic in popular culture: Drama/thriller

 Karthik Dial Seytha Yenn is a 2020 Indian Tamil-language short film written and directed by Gautham Vasudev Menon.
 A sequel to his Vinnaithaandi Varuvaayaa (2010), it stars Silambarasan and Trisha reprising their roles from that film.
 The film was primarily shot using an iPhone and released on 20 May 2020 on YouTube.
 It follows filmmaker Karthik who is at home during the COVID-19 pandemic in Tamil Nadu without work as theatres are shut down, affecting his career as a screenwriter.
 While experiencing writer's block, he hesitantly calls his ex-girlfriend Jessie, who fled the effects of the pandemic in New York City and is under lockdown in Kerala.
 After the phone call, Karthik resumes his writing and composes Kamal & Kadambari – A Love Story.

 Coronavirus is an Indian Telugu-language film that explores life of a middle-class family amidst COVID-19 lockdown in India.
 The film was released on 11 December 2020.

 Operation MBBS Season 2 is an Indian Hindi-language medical drama set in the COVID-19 pandemic in a medical college which is under the impact of the pandemic.
 Directed by Amrit Raj Gupta, the series was released on Dice Media YouTube channel, with its first episode uploaded on 15 March 2021.

 Eeswaran is a 2021 Indian Tamil-language action-drama film written and directed by Suseenthiran.
 It tells the story of a familial dispute during and due to the COVID-19 pandemic in India.

 A Pencil to the Jugular is a 2021 Australian drama directed by Matthew Victor Pastor.
 Set during the COVID-19 lockdowns in Melbourne it is the second instalment in a 2020 trilogy of feature films directed by Matthew Victor Pastor.
 The film premiered at the 43rd Moscow International Film Festival in April 2021.

 On 13 March 2025 it was aired 7291, which is focused on the casualties in Madrid and it also includes commentaries about family victims, doctors and responsible of the residence for the elderly.

 Season 3 of The Family Man is set during the COVID-19 lockdowns.
 The series is an Indian espionage thriller created by Raj Nidimoru and Krishna D.K.
 It follows the story of Project Guan-Yu, planned by Chinese terrorists during the pandemic to strike over India.
 This was hinted at in the post-credit scene of the second season's final episode.
 Season 3 is set to be released on 21 November 2025.

+In season 1 of The Pitt, an American medical drama that debuted in 2025, the protagonist Dr. Robby is shown to suffer flashbacks of treating patients during the pandemic and losing his mentor to COVID-19.